avojak/devops-playground/README.md

 - You may need to restart the server after running the IPv6 disable task for the first time

+#### GitLab

+You may need to run `gitlab-ctl reconfigure` to kick GitLab into picking up configuration changes, or to troubleshoot issues.

 #### GitLab HTTPS

 Note that HTTPS is disabled for GitLab.
 This setup assumes a reverse proxy on the edge of the network which handles SSL termination, so